Cruise from Stockholm – the essential guide

 To reach your cruise terminal from your central hotel, you have the following options:

-• Taxi: The average cost of a taxi is about 200sek.
+- Taxi: The average cost of a taxi is about 200 sek.
 The journey takes about 30 minutes depending upon traffic and roadworks.
 Your hotel can help you book a cab to the port.
 Book this in advance when you first check-in.
 Show your driver the number of the port terminal you need to reach (this information is on your cruise ticket).
 And the name of your cruise line so they get you as close as possible to your departure point.

-• Private Transfer: If you are four people or more, you may pre-book a private transfer before leaving home.
+- Private Transfer: If you are four people or more, you may pre-book a private transfer before leaving home.
 You can share the cost as this is the most expensive way to get from Stockholm city center to the port.
 Inform your driver which port terminal your ship leaves from (this information is on your cruise ticket).
-And give them the name of your cruise line, so they get you as close as possible to your departure point.
+And give them the name of your cruise line so they get you as close as possible to your departure point.

 Did you find the article helpful?

-Would you consider helping us reach more readers?
-Learn how you can help - at no cost to you.
+Would you consider supporting us at no cost to you?
+Learn how you can say Thank You - at no cost to you.